 Belarus’s Lukashenko tried to use migrants as a weapon.
-It’s now turned against him.
+That’s now turned against him.

-A first possible crack in Lukashenko’s defiance came Wednesday as buses took away migrants from an encampment on the Polish border.
-It came after Lukashenko spoke by phone Monday with Germany’s chancellor, Angela Merkel, the first E.U. leader to have direct contact with Lukashenko since last year.
+A first possible crack in Lukashenko’s defiance came Wednesday, when buses took away migrants from an encampment on the Polish border.
+That came after Lukashenko spoke by phone Monday with Germany’s chancellor, Angela Merkel, the first E.U. leader to have direct contact with Lukashenko since last year.

-The Belarus state news agency BelTA showed migrants bedding down on concrete floors in a warehouse and nearby tents in a “logistics center” at Bruzgi.
-The agency reported that authorities decided Wednesday “move some refugees to other locations.”
+The Belarusian state news agency BelTA showed migrants bedding down on concrete floors in a warehouse and nearby tents at a “logistics center” in Bruzgi.
+The agency reported that authorities decided Wednesday to “move some refugees to other locations.”

 Lukashenko claims to have “resolved” the crisis in his conversation with Merkel — without detailing how.
 But thousands of migrants are left within his borders.
-That puts Lukashenko in a difficult spot of dealing with a problem of his own making while also trying to protect his self-crafted image as the country’s only guarantor of stability and safety.
+That puts Lukashenko in the difficult spot of dealing with a problem of his own making while also trying to protect his self-crafted image as the country’s only guarantor of stability and safety.

 One option, repatriating the migrants, would be a climb-down after months of carefully building the crisis.